realgolf/docs/src/data/get-started.md

    - Pay particular attention to the following essential parameters:
      - **Total/Carry Distance:** You can decide if the total distance traveled by the ball or its carry distance is important.
      - **Lateral Deviation:** When playing the [Silver level](https://realgolf.games/dashboard/levels) or above you need to include the lateral deviation and it will get harder to hit a Field of your choice.

+## Keyboard shortcuts

+There are a few Keyboard shortcuts you can use to speed up your naviagtion proccess

+**Currently there is only one Keyboard shortcut avaible.**

+1. Open Menu, "ctrl+m"